 There is a kind of photograph that gives itself away at once.
 Blue sky.
 Ice-capped mountains.
 An azure lake in the foreground.
 Everything is clear, everything is legible, and whatever pleasure the image has to offer is exhausted in a single glance.
 I can admire such photographs, but I rarely return to them.

-What I resist is not beauty itself but literalness.
-A poem is not made by listing beautiful things, and a photograph is not made memorable simply because what stood before the lens was already impressive.
+What I resist isn't beauty — it's literalness.
+Listing beautiful things doesn't make a poem, and standing in front of something impressive doesn't make a photograph memorable.
 Anyone can describe a scene.
 What matters is whether the image becomes more than description.
-The photographs I care about do not merely record what was there.
-They alter the terms on which the world is seen.
+The photographs I care about do more than record what was there — they alter the terms on which the world is seen.

 The difference between description and poetry is the difference between being told about a feeling and having it.